Anti wrinkle injections TGA facts

 The effects on the patients involved were exceptionally serious and continued, and in one case, for several years afterwards.

 The doctor who injected the toxin had passed it off as real anti-wrinkle cosmetic injection.
-OCI (office of criminal Investigation) agents traced the fake cosmetic injections used in the Florida clinic to a California laboratory that sold the B-toxin for research purposes.
+OCI (office of criminal Investigation) agents traced the fake cosmetic injections used in the Florida clinic to a California laboratory that sold them for research purposes.
 The agents found more of the laboratory’s research product at Toxin Research International Inc. (TRI) in Tucson, Ariz.
 TRI was selling the unapproved toxin to health care professionals as a cheaper alternative.
 According to OCI agents, most of the health care professionals misrepresented the fake product to patients, leading them to believe they were receiving the real anti-wrinkle cosmetic injection.

 Injections without medical registration